 It can be so frustrating when you time your commute perfectly, only to see an unexpected road construction project or closure force you to be late for work or another important appointment.
 To avoid that situation, arm yourself with the knowledge of potential issues in your area.
-Here is a list of some major highway construction projects and road closures this month in the Oklahoma City metro area.
+Here is a list of some major highway construction projects and road closures in the Oklahoma City metro area.

 Perhaps the project with the most significant impact on the metro is the work being done along I-235 between NW 36th and NW 50th.
 In fact, according to the Oklahoma Department of Transportation, the project will inconvenience nearly 100,000 people a day.
 Shifted lanes, narrowed lanes, slower speed limits and more will be the norm over the next several years as crews perform an extensive widening that includes replacing railroad bridges and constructing new interchanges.
 Officials highly recommend finding alternate routes.